Octo-Labs/orm_adapter_aws/README.md

 ## Usage

-This gem was created as a mean of using Devise with SimpleDB.
+This gem was created as a means of using Devise with SimpleDB.
 Please see _article coming soon about how to use this gem with devise_.

 ## Thanks